Musquodoboit Valley: Geography

 The Musquodoboit Valley region is located within the northeastern reaches of the Halifax Regional Municipality.
 Entirely rural, the region shares more in common economically with the neighboring rural areas of adjacent Pictou and Colchester counties, as well as the nearby Eastern Shore region, as the economy of the valley relies on forestry and agriculture.
 The Musquodoboit River bisects the valley, the headwaters of which are at the confluence of the North and South branches of the Musquodoboit River.
 The drainage area of the river is 1316 km2.
 The mouth of the river is at Musquodoboit Harbour, which in turn flows into the Atlantic Ocean.

 History

 The name of the valley, as well as the name of several communities within it, is derived from the mi'kmaw word Mooskudoboogwek, meaning "suddenly widening out after a narrow entrance at its mouth".
 Musquodoboit is an Anglicized version of the native name.
-The area of present-day Musquodoboit Harbour was settled in the 1750s by the English.
-The first land grants around Middle Musquodoboit were given in the 1780s, and the mi'kmaw referred to the place as Natkamkik, meaning "the river extends up hill".
+The area of present-day Musquodoboit Harbour was first settled by Europeans in the 1680s by the French.
+Claude Petitpas, Jr. and his Mi'kmaq wife, Marie Therese, moved from Port Royal and the Annapolis Valley and raised their family near Martinique Beach, at the mouth of the river.
+The first land grants around Middle Musquodoboit were given in the 1780s, and the Mi'kmaw referred to the place as Natkamkik, meaning "the river extends uphill".
 The area was known as Laytonville until sometime after 1883.
 Gold mining was prevalent in the region in the 20th century, most notably in the community of Moose River Gold Mines.
 The community was the site of a cave-in disaster in 1936 which received national attention.